A 2013 Special Remembrance

 November 7 or 11, 1915 to September 16, 2003

 “A Mississippi River Card Shark”

-Dominic Alfred Leone, a larger than life character who dressed like a high-roller and went AWOL from the Army in 1942 to marry the woman he loved, died of respiratory failure in Los Angeles on September 16, 2003.
+Dominic Alfred Leone, a larger-than-life character who dressed like a high-roller and went AWOL from the Army in 1942 to marry the woman he loved, died of respiratory failure in Los Angeles on September 16, 2003.
 He was 87.
 All these many years after his passing, Dominic—or “Ace” as everyone called him—still dominates the conversation in a sprawling Italian family that occupies two coasts.
 Ace’s nephew, Paul Picerni, taking credit for the nickname, said his uncle always reminded him of a “Mississippi River card shark.”
-A slick dresser who identified with George Raft and Frank Sinatra, Ace could have passed for a Hollywood producer of the consigliore to the Gambino Family, his nephew said.
+A slick dresser who identified with George Raft and Frank Sinatra, Ace could have passed for a Hollywood producer or the consigliere to the Gambino Family, his nephew said.

 Ace and Lee on their Wedding Day